CHump7/data/README.md

 == # means equal to
 != # means not equal to
-pass # can be used as a placeholder to not recieve and error
+pass # can be used as a placeholder to not recieve and error .append # adds a new value at the end of an array